Itching and popping: is it vaginitis emphysematosa?

 Emphysematous vaginitis may be self-limiting and resolve without treatment.

-The case reports show that treating the underlying bacterial infection/dysbiosis resolves this condition without any adverse impacts.
+The case reports show that treating the underlying bacterial infection/dysbiosis resolves this condition without adverse impacts.

 Treating an underlying bacterial infection or dysbiosis may include non-antibiotic treatments that address inflammation and restoration of microbial populations.
-Addressing underlying compromised immunity appears to be an important treatment element since most case reports show underlying immune deficiency.
+Addressing underlying compromised immunity is an important treatment element since most case reports show underlying immune deficiency.

 Supporting immunity comes in many forms, from ensuring healthy sleep, nutrient stores and intake, managing stress, and supportive treatments such as medicinal mushrooms, which have a measurable impact on the immune system.